michel-slm/minikanren-scala/docs/presentation.rst

 first exposed to procedural, then object-oriented, then functional languages\ [*]_.

-.. [*] If they are (un)lucky, functional comes first
 ..
 [Colmerauer92] *The birth of Prolog*, Colmerauer and Russell, 1992

+.. class:: incremental

+.. [*] If they are (un)lucky, functional comes first

 Mini-Kanren: References
 -----------------------